oz123/blogit/README.md

 blogit
 ======

-A simple python script to create a blog on github
+A **quick** and simple static site generator based on markdown and jinja2.